backbonesk/cheddar-python/README.md

 ### Updating planned transaction

-The next use case is the ability to change date and / or amount of a next planned periodical playment.
+The next use case is the ability to change date and / or amount of a next planned periodical payment.
 The output of the call is summary of the planned payment including its UUID.

 ```python
 import datetime